Your browser is not optimized for viewing this website.

 with Volunteer Leader, Sacopee Valley Adult & Community Education

 Tai-Chi is one of SVACE’s longest-running classes which has experienced some gradual and wonderful changes over the years.
 It is now led by loyal volunteers who are willing to lead, learn, and practice the Yang Style 24 Form, the 40 Form, and the Qigong warm-ups for all attendees.
 Bring water and comfortable footwear.
-Please pre-register as a minimum of 8 people is required to run the course.
+Please note: This is for one day a week.
+You can do Tuesday or Thursday in any given week as your schedule permits.

 Will run